What is share of shelf? How to measure and improve it

 Table of Content

 Share of shelf is what turns a great product into a visible one.
-Below: what it means, how to calculate it, and the execution work it takes to win it — visit after visit, outlet after outlet.
-BeatRoute is the only SFA-DMS built to execute your sales goals, so SOS stops being a reporting metric and starts driving the next rep action.
+This guide covers what share of shelf means, how to calculate it, and the execution work it takes to win it, visit after visit, outlet after outlet.

 What is share of shelf?

-Share of Shelf (SOS) refers to the percentage of shelf space a brand or product occupies within a specific category or section in a store.
-It’s not just a number — it’s a visibility metric that reflects how much physical presence a brand has at the exact moment a shopper is deciding what to buy.
+Share of shelf (SOS) refers to the percentage of shelf space a brand or product occupies within a specific category or section in a store.
+It is a visibility metric that reflects how much physical presence a brand has at the exact moment a shopper is deciding what to buy.

 Example: If a juice brand occupies 2 out of 10 facings in the beverages section, its SOS is 20%.

-Why share of shelf is a big deal for retail brands
+Why does share of shelf matter for retail brands?

 In a cluttered retail environment, products compete for attention before they compete for wallets.
 The more space you command, the higher your chance of being seen, picked, and purchased.